 Building on her experience of LD5D, Flea led a team of LTs to run DigiThings, an online programme that introduced Plymouth staff to presentation tools and techniques.
 The course ran for 10 weeks starting in January 2014.
 The format was popular with academics although the timing between tasks was too demanding.
 The evaluation report gives more details.

 Flea enjoys keeping abreast of developments within technology enhanced learning through participating in online courses – although sadly she is yet to fully complete one!
-Most recently she engaged with ocTEL, a 6 week course run by the Association for Learning Technology (ALT) to “help you understand better how to use technology to enhance your teaching practice”.
+She engaged with ocTEL, a 6 week course run by the Association for Learning Technology (ALT) to “help you understand better how to use technology to enhance your teaching practice”.
 Through these she has made contact and worked with colleagues from other institutions both in the UK and around the world, developing a Personal Learning Network.

 Flea is also involved with the BSc Cruise Management Programme, teaching on the ‘Showcasing Cruising’ module – introducing students to managing and creating a WordPress site.
 She covers design principles, copyright and writing for the web.
 She has also run workshops for 3D Design students setting up their group blogs on WordPress – The Open Sauce Project and 3DDesignPlymouth